|Fundamentals of life insurance|

 If you're looking to have insurance for funeral costs and other final expenses, however, you should consider what's called "final expense" whole life insurance that is available with no exam required and often with no health questions asked.

 Modern life insurance policies generally cover death by any cause, at any time, in any place, except death by suicide within the first two years of a policy (one year in some states).
 An exception to this is a single-peril policy such as an accidental death policy that pays when the death was caused by a covered accident.
 Accident-only life policies are popular because there is no underwriting and no exam required.
 Accident is today the #1 leading cause of death for Americans age 1-45.

 Term Life insurance is designed for people who want coverage for a set number of years, normally 10-30 years.
 Premiums stay level during the initial rate guarantee period.
-Term life is designed replace lost earnings of a family breadwinner and is thus very popular among parents.
-Term Life is economically-priced because it pays only if the insured dies; there is no cash value buildup..
+Term life is designed to replace lost earnings of a family breadwinner and is thus very popular among parents.
+Term Life is economically priced because it pays only if the insured dies; there is no cash value buildup.

 Whole Life (and Universal Life) insurance are generally designed to provide a level amount of coverage at a guaranteed rate for the entire life of the insured.
 Whole Life accumulates cash value over time while Universal Life can be setup to have cash values or no cash values.
 Right now, a version of Universal Life that offers level premiums and coverage for life with no cash value is very popular with life insurance buyers.

 "Final Expense" insurance is a popular form of whole life coverage that is sold in amounts up to $25,000.
 This kind of policy is designed to pay for burial and other final expenses.
 Final Expense coverage typically does not require medical underwriting; some policies require medical questions while others have no medical questions and are known as guaranteed-issue.